asantos00/website/content/blog/mistakes-react-redux/mistakes-react-redux.md

 [Video](https://www.youtube.com/watch?v=0FPeP4abYp0) | [Slides](https://speakerdeck.com/asantos00/redux-applications)

 I love [react](https://reactjs.org/), I've been writing applications with it since 2014.
-I've used lots of good and bad patterns, tools, approaches.
+I've used lots of good and bad patterns, tools and approaches.
 Some of them make me proud, some make me feel ashamed.
-The main objective of this is to share them so you don't waste time doing the same exact mistakes I did.

-Some of these errors principles and patterns are not react/redux only, in my opinion, you can apply them to most of the software you write.

 Now I start to get that this is kind of a normal feeling, especially after seeing great developers like Ryan Dahl's and his talk called [10 Things I Regret About Node.js](https://www.youtube.com/watch?v=M3BM9TB-8yA).
 If you did not see it, yet, you're missing a great piece of knowledge.

+Some of these errors principles, patterns and mistakes are not react/redux only, in my opinion, you can apply them to most of the software you write.

 Getting back to the main topic, the good part of doing all those kinds of mistakes is that we definitely learn.
 Either by looking back and thinking or by stumbling with you and your code from a year ago.
+The main objective of this is to share them so you don't waste time doing the same exact mistakes I did.

 With no more to say, let's proceed to the mistakes.

-## 1. *Componentize_ to soon - Create abstractions you don't need
+## 1. _Componentize_ to soon - Create abstractions you don't need

 We've all been there.
 Components and modules make our eyes shine, we like this utopic idea that one day building a feature will be just grabbing a bunch of components we built 6 months ago, wire them together and we're done.
 And I wouldn't say this does not happen, but I will say this is not how it normally happens.